Mariupol's dead put at 5,000 as Ukraine braces in the east

 Ukrainian forces have been fighting Russia-backed separatists in the Donbas since 2014.
 Ahead of its Feb.
 24 invasion, Moscow recognized the Luhansk and Donetsk regions as independent states.

-In a video address Tuesday to the U.N.
-Security Council, Zelenskyy said that civilians had been tortured, shot in the back of the head, thrown down wells, blown up with grenades in their apartments and crushed to death by tanks while in cars.

-He said that those who gave the orders and those who carried them out should face war crimes charges in front of a Nuremberg-type tribunal.

-In reaction to the alleged atrocities, the U.S. announced sanctions against Putin’s two adult daughters and said it is toughening penalties against Russian banks.
+In reaction to the alleged atrocities outside Kyiv, the U.S. announced sanctions against Putin’s two adult daughters and said it is toughening penalties against Russian banks.
 Britain banned investment in Russia and pledged to end its dependence on Russian coal and oil by the end of the year.

-The European Union was also expected to take additional punitive measures, including an embargo on coal.
+The European Union is also expected to take additional punitive measures, including an embargo on coal.

-Elsewhere in Ukraine, the aid group Doctors without Borders said its staff witnessed an attack Monday on a cancer hospital in a residential district of the southern city of Mykolaiv.
+Elsewhere in Ukraine, the aid group Doctors without Borders said its staff witnessed an attack Monday on a cancer hospital in the southern city of Mykolaiv.
 The group said it was the third known strike in recent days on a hospital in the port city, whose capture is key to giving Russia control of the Black Sea coast.

 It said it had no overall death toll, but its team saw one body.